-Fortunately most of the exhibits have English explanations.
+Fortunately, most of the exhibits have English explanations.

 - Price: 40,000 VND

-Eat All Of The Food…Seriously
+13) Eat All of the Food…Seriously

 You can’t be researching things to do in Hanoi without thinking about what kind of food you’re going to eat.
-Well it’s easy – all of it!
+Well, it’s easy – all of it!

-The cuisine is known for being quite simple in terms of ingredients, and that is one of its charms.
+Vietnamese food is known for being quite simple in terms of ingredients, and that is one of its charms.
 The simplicity of the meal and the quality of its ingredients is what makes the dishes exceptional.

 Try the Goi Cuon, a spring roll packed with greens, some type of minced meat (shrimp, crab or pork) and coriander.
-Usually it’s served with a bowl of lettuce, peanut sauce and mint.
+Usually, it’s served with a bowl of lettuce, peanut sauce, and mint.